psenough/teach_yourself_demoscene_in_14_days/README.md

 Certain platforms have sample and instrument restrictions like only generating sinus, saw or square wave forms.
 Or only allowing certain types of filters.
 The limitations of each soundchip popularized on different 8bit and 16bit machines gives certain platforms it's distinctive sound.

 To create sound for limited size intros demomakers have developed their own synthesizers, forcing the musicians to create instruments procedurally.
-Storing the function steps required to recreate the instruments procedurally takes less space then storing the entire sample.
+Storing the function steps required to recreate the instruments procedurally takes less space than storing the entire sample.
 Popular demoscene synths include [4klang](http://4klang.untergrund.net/) and [clinkster](http://www.pouet.net/prod.php?which=61592).

 Of course if you are doing sound for demos you are not limited by size, so you can do your soundtrack in whatever application your prefer (Fruity loops, Ableton live, Cubase, reason, logic pro, etc.).